-For over a year I have used a Google-less smart phone, at first with just LineageOS and later with LineageOS+MicroG.
+For over a year I have used a Google-free smart phone, at first with just LineageOS and later with LineageOS+MicroG.
 It was a nice experiment but my phone was causing too much trouble and in the end I got fed up and bought a new phone (Samsung Galaxy S10e).
 I hope one day to have a free phone again (maybe if the Librem 5 will succeed) but currently there isn’t a real alternative that is worth the sacrifice.

 But why is it that hard to have a free1 version of Android?
 It’s because Google have slowly made it harder to have alternative versions of Android without Google and made consumer think of Android as AOSP+Play Services when in reality Play Services were not an integral part of Android.
 The first example that I have of this is a commit by Anonymous Coward that removed the ability to choose a search engine in GlobalSearch and would crash if Google is not installed.